ICTSoEasy/Write-Your-Own-Adventure-Games/Write Your Own Adventure Game - The Workbook.md

 ![divided into rooms](Images/ships_room_plan.png)

 Each room has a name (I number them on the picture for clarity - this will form the room ID number later on):
-1: Starboard Bows
+1. Starboard Bows
-2: Port Bows
+2. Port Bows
-3: Starboard Forebeam
+3. Starboard Forebeam
-4: Starboard Foredeck
+4. Starboard Foredeck
-5: Port Foredeck
+5. Port Foredeck
-6: Port Forebeam
+6. Port Forebeam
-7: Starboard Beam
+7. Starboard Beam
-8: Starboard Midships
+8. Starboard Midships
-9: Port Midships
+9. Port Midships
-10: Port Beam
+10. Port Beam
-11: Starboard Quarter
+11. Starboard Quarter
-12: Starboard Aft Deck
+12. Starboard Aft Deck
-13: Port Aft Deck
+13. Port Aft Deck
-14: Port Quarter
+14. Port Quarter
-15: Poop Deck
+15. Poop Deck
-16: Starboard Forecastle
+16. Starboard Forecastle
-17: Port Forecastle
+17. Port Forecastle
-18: Starboard Fore Hold
+18. Starboard Fore Hold
-19: Port Fore Hold
+19. Port Fore Hold
-20: Starbord Aft Hold
+20. Starboard Aft Hold
-21: Port Aft Hold
+21. Port Aft Hold
-22: Captain's Cabin
+22. Captain's Cabin
 (No doubt a shippy-person will be along soon to tell me I got this all wrong - but it doesn't really matter!)

 Feel free to change things as you go along.
 I've changed this about five times just in writing!